-Nancy Mueller-Culver enters her first season with the Sewanee volleyball program in 2018.
+Nancy Mueller-Culver enters her second season with the Sewanee volleyball program.

 Director of Athletics Mark Webb has announced the addition of Nancy Mueller-Culver as the seventh volleyball coach at The University of the South.

 In her first season with Sewanee, the Tigers conquered history, winning 20 matches in a season for the first time in program history since 1999.
 The team also advanced to the semifinals of the Southern Athletic Association Championship for the second time.

 Mueller coached three All-Conference student-athletes, including Ellie Pedersen to Newcomer of the Year honors in the conference and a South Region Honorable Mention by the American Volleyball Coaches Association (AVCA).

 Mueller also coached Lilly Reilly to the school's first AVCA/Sports Imports Division III National Player of the Week honor.